This guidance has been designed to act as a point of reference. For further details please refer to the full maternity leave policy.

 4. Give notice of your intention to take Maternity Leave and Pay:

-You can do this by sending an email or letter to your manager and HR representative no later than the end of the 15thweek before your EWC confirming:
+You can do this by sending an email or letter to your manager and the HR Staff Hub no later than the end of the 15th week before your EWC confirming:

 a) That you are pregnant